SatelliteShorelines/CoastSeg/README.md

 # CoastSeg

+(in the planning stages only)

-The mapping extension for CoastSat and Zoo; carry out image segmentation on coastal satellite imagery datacubes
+A mapping extension for CoastSat and Zoo; carry out image segmentation on coastal satellite imagery datacubes

 In a nutshell ...